plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 Landed since:

+- DONE 2026-09-13: THE HISTORY SCRUBBER — every step carries a derived label and a time (`describeArrangementChange`), the status lists `past` / `future`, `space/historyGoTo` jumps N steps as one restore, and the toolbar's History drawer lists them with the present marked.
+- DONE 2026-09-13: THE COMMAND PALETTE (⌘/Ctrl+K) — the applicable commands with their keys, the bookmarks and presets, every shown plane, in one filtered list; a row runs the binding's own `run` (`runShortcut(id, …)`, exported), so a command has one implementation; `elements.palette.show`, `renderPalette`, `ui.paletteVisible`.
 - DONE 2026-09-10: REBASED COLLABORATIVE UNDO — a peer's applied change no longer clears the local history; every snapshot is replayed over the peer's arrangement (`services/logic/arrangement/rebase.ts`), the local change winning on its planes, the peer's everywhere else.
 Not OT: two drags of one plane resolve to the local intent on undo.
 - DONE 2026-09-05: `react-helmet-async` replaced by the document model (`PluridDocument` data; `<PluridDocument>` / `usePluridDocument`, `planes[].head`, `routes[].head`, a preserve's `document`, the server `document` hook; one `<title>`, hydration-clean).
 See ARCHITECTURE §9 and CONTROL_SURFACE "Document head".
 Streaming SSR stays out (late metadata from a resolved Suspense boundary lands in the body); `render: 'suspense'` is the buffered middle ground.
 - DONE 2026-09-05: the PAGE PRESENTATION (`space.presentation: 'page'`, flat `presentation`; `elements.plane.height` / `planeHeight` as the general mechanism): the space presents as a site — view-sized pages, the camera docked (`interaction.camera` dock functions), the chrome hidden by `data-plurid-docked`, the wheel the page's, links / the corner control / G / a pinch reveal, Escape docks.
 Pose is the state; no mode flag.
 See ARCHITECTURE §4 and CONTROL_SURFACE "The page presentation". hypod and `generate-plurid-app` migrate to the one knob.
 Left for later: a per-page scroll restoration across dock / undock is native (the scroller keeps its position); a page-transition (crossfade) between docked pages is not planned — the swing IS the transition.